qmenoret/gitlab-report-generator/README.md

 * "assignee.username,#title" -> Will sort by assignee, and display in reverse alphabetical order.

 ### Filters
 You can apply filters on the issue list using the argument `--filters`.
+You can specify several filters as a comma separated list.
 The default is "".

 #### Predefined